spapicchio/dialogflow-weather/README.md

 This repository is an example for getting started with voice user interfaces.

 It uses the Web Speech API (experimental) for speech-to-text and text-to-speech operations.
-For Natural Language Processing, it uses [Dialogflow](https://dialogflow.com) agent, included as a `.zip` file.
+For Natural Language Processing, it uses a [Dialogflow](https://dialogflow.com) agent, included as a `.zip` file.

 Tested in Chrome 57+, Firefox 70+, and Safari 10.1+.
 Please, notice that speech-to-text capability does not work in Safari and Firefox.